Sorrow (Pink Floyd song)

-"Sorrow" is a song by the English progressive rock band Pink Floyd.
-Written by the band's singer and guitarist David Gilmour, it’s the closing track on their thirteenth studio album, A Momentary Lapse of Reason, released in 1987.
+"Sorrow" is a song by the English rock band Pink Floyd.
+Written by the band's singer and guitarist David Gilmour, it is the closing track on their thirteenth studio album, A Momentary Lapse of Reason, released in 1987.

 Lyrics and music

 The piece was written and composed by singer and guitarist David Gilmour.
 He has stated that although words are not his strong point, the song is one of his best lyrical efforts, even as the opening lines were appropriated from John Steinbeck's The Grapes of Wrath.